 Residents of Rye contribute to multiple entities that raise funds through taxes.
 These groups are all independent.
-These groups are the Rye Town Government, Schools, Water District, Rye Beach District, Jenness Beach District and Rockingham County.
+These groups are the Rye Town Government, the Schools, the Water District, the Rye Beach District, the Jenness Beach District and Rockingham County.

+The Rye Budget Committee.
 The Rye Budget Committee is responsible for establishing each year's operating budget for the Town, the Water District and the two Precincts: Jenness Beach and Rye Beach.
-The Rye Library and Cemetery funds are collected by the town but are managed by independent boards.
+The Rye Library and Cemetery funds are collected by the town but are managed by independent boards of trustees.

 The Budget Committee consists of six members-at-large, each of whom is elected to a three-year term.
 The terms of the members-at-large are staggered so that not all are up for re-election the same year.
-There are also five appointed members, representing the Board of Selectmen, the School Board, the Jenness Beach District, the Rye Water District and the Rye Beach Precinct.
+There are also five appointed members, representing the Board of Selectmen, the School Board, the Jenness Beach District, the Rye Water District and the Rye Beach District.
 There is also an alternate Rye Water District Representative.
 Residents may contact the Chairman of the Budget Committee or any of the individual members with questions or comments.
 Contact information for the Budget Committee is available on the Rye website.
+The Rye Budget Committee's duties are outlined in RSA 32:5.

+The current members of the Rye Budget Committee are Paul E. Goldman, Chair, Raymond Jarvis, Douglas Abrams, Shawn Crapo, James Maheras, Jaci Grote, Mike Mooney (School Representative), Ralph Hickson (Water District Representative), Frank Drake (Rye Beach District Representative), Randy Crapo (Jenness Beach District Representative) and Craig N, Musselman (Selectmen's Representative).
+The Budget Process.
 The Budget Committee meets according to the annual calendar established by the Committee at the beginning of each annual budgeting cycle.
 That schedule includes budget work sessions, Public Hearings, Quarterly Budget Review of both Town and School Budgets and other meetings based upon forecasted need.
 The meetings are held in the Court Room at Town Hall, the Town Library or the Rye Junior High School Library.
 The dates and times of the work sessions and Public Hearings are posted.
 Each meeting agenda is posted at least a week in advance.
 The time to get involved in the budget process is early.